 # 3 – 52nd Street

-Billy Joel’s 52nd Street album was follow up to The Stranger record.
-Perfectly titled because of the strong jazz elements in the musical and lyrical content.
+Billy Joel’s 52nd Street album served as the follow-up album to The Stranger record.
+It was perfectly titled because of the strong jazz elements in the musical and lyrical content.
 By far, the highest level of musicianship of any Billy Joel album.
 Brilliant playing, singing, and songwriting.
 The Stranger album was so huge, the pressure must have been incredible to follow up that record.
-However Billy Joel came roaring back with a brilliant album that defined some of his best work with songs such as “Big Shot,” “Honesty,” “Zanzibar,” and “My Life.”
+However, Billy Joel came roaring back with a brilliant album that defined some of his best work with songs such as “Big Shot,” “Honesty,” “Zanzibar,” and “My Life.”

 # 2 – The Nylon Curtain

 Billy Joel has been quoted as calling The Nylon Curtain his “Sgt.
 Pepper” album.
-He was right, because this was his most artistic record.
-We would label it his Captain Fantastic album.
-One of the reasons we love The Nylon Curtain album so music is the amount of brilliant songs that Billy Joel has always called his lesser know tunes that define the album.
+He was right because this was his most artistic record.
+We would label it his Captain Fantastic album as it had that same sense of an artist rising to unimaginable musical heights even after having tons of hits Like Elton John did with his Captain Fantastic. and the Brown Dirt Cowboy album.
+One of the reasons we love The Nylon Curtain album so music is the number of brilliant songs that Billy Joel has always called his lesser know tunes that define the album.
 The ones that were not hits.
-Songs like “A Room Of Our Own,” She’ Right On Time and one of our favorite Billy Joel songs of all time, “Laura.”
-Of course the album did have some big hits.
+Songs like “A Room Of Our Own,” Shes’ Right On Time,” and one of our favorite Billy Joel songs of all time entitled “Laura.”
+Of course, the album did have some big hits.
 Songs like “Allentown,” and “Pressure,” were very successful commercially.

 # 1 – The Stranger